yurongk/chatkit-js/docs/concepts/tools.md

 - ChatKit sends the result back to the server, which starts a new stream to continue the run with the tool output included as model input.

 Use client tools when the model needs fresh, local context it cannot safely obtain from server-side state alone.

+`InterruptPayload` provides a structured way to define client tool calls and their expected outputs.